AIpourlapeau/ACNEDIT/README.md

 ## 📄 Citation
 This research is supported by [Torus AI](https://torus.ai) and [BelleTorus Corporation](https://belle.ai).
-If you use these images in your research, please cite our work.
+If you use these images in your research, please cite our paper: ACNEDIT: Acne Creation and Non-Destructive Editing with Dynamic Intensity Tuning using Deep Learning on Facial Images for Dermatological Application.
+To be presented at DGM4MICCAI.
 We also thank Wu et al. for providing the ACNE04 dataset, which served as a foundation for this work.